tonishantyadav/Todo/README.md

 # Todo
-A basic Todo list API implemented with CRUD functionalities.
+A basic Todo list API made and implemented with FastAPI and CRUD functionalities.